 Listen to Boris Becker talk about the mindset of winning and losing, especially when somebody else is just a bit better than you on the day.

 Defending your sports title is not life and death, it is important that you can appreciate winning and losing.
-Pride needs to be there in your sportsmanship, not just the trophy which you may or may not win.
+Pride needs to be there in your sportsmanship, not just the trophy that you may or may not win.

 Added to this there is the fact that we do not walk in others’ footsteps and while something may be morally right or wrong we must see the situation the person is standing in when we make a judgement call.